cabloy/zova/zova-docs/guide/essentials/ioc/bean-base.md

 `BeanBase` itself provides some built-in members and allows other modules to inject extended members through the `monkey` mechanism

+## Why is Zova's IOC container code more concise?

+The reason is to prioritize the use of the `dependency lookup` strategy, resulting in fewer decorator functions and fewer type annotations.
+Injecting system capability objects into `BeanBase` is one of the mechanisms for implementing `dependency lookup` strategies

 ## Built-in Members

 | Name   | Description                                                                     |